tkmharris/tkmharris.github.io/content/wishlist.md

 * **Infinitesimal**, Amir Alexander.
 * **The Infinities**, John Banville.
 * **The Intellectuals and the Masses**, John Carey.
+* **The Intellectual Life of the British Working Classes*, Jonathan Rose.
 * **There Is No Such Thing As Cultural Identity**, François Jullien.
 * **It**, Stephen King.
 * **The Journal of a Disappointed Man**, W.N.P.
 Barbellion.